Women Bearing Brunt of Pandemic Recession

 The 2020 election will be determined by the results of certain battleground states and by shifts in preference by certain demographic groups.
 To put it plainly, I believe this election will be won or lost by the preferences of the group most affected by the pandemic recession: white working class women, or women without a college degree, who overwhelmingly supported Donald Trump in the 2016 presidential election.

 Recent polling in battleground states reveals that working class women either remain in Trump’s column, but by a much smaller margin, or that in some states, Democrat Joe Biden is winning the group outright.
-Let’s start with a poll taken in August:

 In the final analysis, the president’s declining support among women is driven by three factors: Trump’s hateful, boorish behavior and the fact that these voters don’t disdain Joe Biden the way they did Hillary Clinton.